Boreas618/boreas618.github.io/os-notes/file-system-concepts.md

   An **overflow file** to store the additions temporarily.

   <img src="https://p.ipic.vip/a755dn.png" alt="Screenshot 2023-12-11 at 1.57.38 AM" style="zoom:50%;" />

-* **Indexed File**: Uses multiple indexes for different fields.
-One index for each field that may be the subject of a search.
-Records are accessed only through their indexes.
-Variable-length records can be employed.

-  Indexed files are used mostly in applications where timeliness of information is critical and where data are rarely processed exhaustively.

 * **Direct or Hashed File**: A key field is required in each record .